 • Once the lard has come up to the proper temperature, toss in all the cubed bread and periodically toss them with a spoon or spatula until they are golden brown.

 • Remove the croutons to a paper towel-lined plate and sprinkle with salt.
 Set aside.
-Once the soup has been ladled into individual serving bowls, add some croutons to each bowl.
+Once you've ladled the soup into individual serving bowls, add some croutons to each bowl.

 Video